4.4

 101 Tower Observatory

 Taipei 101 is easily accessible via the Taiwan MRT.
-Take the MRT to Taipei 101/World Trade Center Station and take Exit 4, which is connected to the Taipei 101 underground food court.
-Take the stairs or escalator out of Exit 4 and you will see the Taipei 101 entrance near the LOVE sculpture.
+Take the MRT to Taipei 101/World Trade Center Station, take Exit 4, go to Taipei 101, and take the elevator to the 5th floor.
+Take the stairs or escalator out of Exit 4, and you will see the LOVE sculpture.
+Take a nice photo and enter through the 1st floor entrance.

 Elevator of 101 Tower listed in Guinness Book of Records

-If you go up to Taipei 101, you can see the golden weight damper.
-This is the damper that keeps the Taipei 101 tower from collapsing.
-Located between the 88th and 92nd floors, the damper is a 6m diameter, 600t weight weight that keeps the building from collapsing even in earthquakes or typhoons.
+When you go up to Taipei 101, you must see the golden weight damper.
+Located between the 88th and 92nd floors, the damper is a 6m diameter, 600t weight damper that is responsible for the building's earthquake-proof and windproof systems to keep the building from collapsing in the event of an earthquake or typhoon.

-Taipei 101 Tower's basement level to the 5th floor above ground is occupied by restaurants and shopping malls.
-So I recommend eating before going up to the 5th floor, which is the entrance to the observatory.
-The most popular restaurant among them is Din Tai Fung on the basement level.
-You can taste various dishes such as dim sum, beef noodles, and fried rice, so I recommend stopping by if you go to the observatory for lunch or dinner.
+Taipei 101 is occupied by restaurants and shopping malls from the basement level to the 5th floor, making it a great place to enjoy a meal and some shopping before or after visiting the observatory.
+The most popular restaurant is Din Tai Fung on the basement level, where you can enjoy a variety of dishes such as dim sum, beef noodles, and fried rice.
+If you plan to visit the observatory for lunch or dinner, be sure to stop by!

-At Wag, you can purchase fast-track tickets that allow you to enter without waiting in line, as well as tickets to the 101st floor at a discounted price.
+At WAUG, you can purchase fast-track tickets that allow you to enter without waiting in line, as well as tickets to the 101st floor at a discounted price!

 ⚡ Click here to see Taipei 101 Tower Fast Track Tickets